Digital work experience

 Expert input from across the industry

-The full team will include a wide range of industry experts and volunteers, spanning the major construction and consultancy firms in the UK.
-They have agreed to give their time to share their experiences of the construction industry, explain how it works and will offer important "from the floor" insights to inspire and engage attendees.
+The full team included a wide range of industry experts and volunteers, spanning the major construction and consultancy firms in the UK.
+They agreed to give their time to share their experiences of the construction industry, explain how it works and will offer important "from the floor" insights to inspire and engage attendees.

-You will also hear from the talented students at Herriot Watt University who have kindly offered their support.
+We were also supported by the talented students at Herriot Watt University who kindly worked with students throughout the week.

-Together, our panel of experts can promise an unforgettable online learning experience.
+Together, our panel of experts created an unforgettable online learning experience.

 - Daily speakers